carbon-language/carbon-lang/bolt/README.md

 ## License

-BOLT is licensed under [University of Illinois/NCSA Open Source License](./LICENSE.TXT).
+BOLT is licensed under the [Apache License v2.0 with LLVM Exceptions](./LICENSE.TXT).